 It is notable that the Z6 II has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the Z6 II and the GX850 are recent models that are part of the current product line-up.
 The GX850 replaced the earlier Panasonic GF7, while the Z6 II followed on from the Nikon Z6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Z6 II Manual (free pdf) or the online Panasonic GX850 Manual.
+Further information on the features and operation of the Z6 II and GX850 can be found, respectively, in the Nikon Z6 II Manual (free pdf) or the online Panasonic GX850 Manual.

 So what conclusions can be drawn?
 Is the Nikon Z6 II better than the Panasonic GX850 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.